 “The law, history and politics of the Israel-Palestine dispute is immensely complex … Context is important in legal determinations” – Judge Rosalyn Higgins, Separate Opinion, International Court of Justice, 2004

 thinc. is a non-profit research organization (think tank) based in The Hague – City of Peace and Justice.
-We comprise a global network of experienced legal practitioners and academic leaders in the field of international law, called Associates, who are committed to our goals and willing to dedicate their personal resources to thinc.
-Over time, Associates may be appointed Fellow or Senior Fellow.
+We comprise a global network of experienced legal practitioners and academics in the field of international law, who are committed to our goals.

 The thinc. network is managed by a Management Team (MT) of two Directors.
-The Board of Directors and the MT are assisted by an Advisory Board of academics in the relevant disciplines, and media experts.
+The Board of Directors is assisted by an Advisory Board of academics in the relevant disciplines, and media experts.